BennyLouie/simple-pokemon-battles/README.md

 ## This project has been deployed to heroku: https://simple-pokemon-battles.herokuapp.com/

+This app is built using Rails [6.0] as a backend to store and retrieve data using a PostgreSQL database.
+The frontend uses vanilla JavaScript and bootstrap for CSS customization.

 ## Before Starting up this project

 Fork and clone from the following repository for the dependant backend